evlevigo/evlevigo/README.md

 Hi! 🙃
-My name is Levshin Igor, i'm a junior DS, open for your proposals!
+My name is Levshin Igor, open for your proposals!

 ⚡City: Chelyabinsk